Resourcecode-project/py-resourcecode/README.md

-The partners of the project (EMEC, IFREMER, CentraleNantes, Ocean Data Lab, Smart Bay Ireland, University College Dublin, INNOSEA and University of Edinburgh) contributed to this this toolbox and transfered the copyright to IFREMER.
+The partners of the project (EMEC, IFREMER, CentraleNantes, Ocean Data Lab, Smart Bay Ireland, University College Dublin, INNOSEA and University of Edinburgh) contributed to this this toolbox and transferred the copyright to IFREMER.
 They all agreed to the published License (GPL v3).

-The `resourcecode` Python module was developed by [Logilab](https://logilab.fr/) based on various scientific codes written by the partners of the **ResourceCODE** projet.
-The copyright have been transfered to IFREMER.
+The `resourcecode` Python module was developed by [Logilab](https://logilab.fr/) based on various scientific codes written by the partners of the **ResourceCODE** project.
+The copyright have been transferred to IFREMER.
 More information at https://resourcecode.ifremer.fr.